-Flåm Railway: A must for any rail enthusiast, the Flåm Railway, one of the world’s steepest railways on normal gauge, is one of Norway’s most popular attractions, and a masterpiece of Norwegian engineering.
-The line, on which some 500,000 passengers travel every year, takes you through spectacular scenery all the way from Myrdal down to the Aurlandsfjord, 865 metres below.
-On the 20-kilometre-long stretch you will go through 20 tunnels and past countless waterfalls.
+Flåm Railway: A must for any rail enthusiast, the Flåm Railway, one of the world's steepest railways on normal gauge, is one of Norway’s most popular attractions, and a masterpiece of Norwegian engineering.
+The line, on which some 500,000 passengers travel every year, takes you through spectacular scenery all the way from Myrdal down to the Aurlandsfjord, 2838 feet below.
+On the 12-mile-long stretch you will go through 20 tunnels and past countless waterfalls.

 Rauma Line: Not as well known, but arguably just as beautiful as the Flåm Railway, the Rauma Line, which runs between Åndalsnes and Dombås, was completed in 1924.
 The line is very popular with tourists - 60,000 passengers travelled on the Rauma Railway last summer, 15,000 of whom were cruise passengers.
 Highlights along the way include Trollveggen, the tunnel at Verma, the waterfall at Mongefossen and the distinctive stone-arched Kylling Bridge.
 Parts of the film Harry Potter and the Half Blood Prince were shot here.

 Bergen Line: Linking the country’s two main cities, Oslo and Bergen, this line takes in some beautiful scenery, with the most spectacular stretch as the train goes over the Hardangervidda, Europe's highest mountainous plateau.
-Finse, at 1,222 metres above sea level, is the highest point on the line.
-Building work, which started in 1875, took 34 years to complete, and employed a workforce of some 15,000 men.
+Finse, at 4.000 feet above sea level, is the highest point on the line and perhaps better known internationally as the ice-planet Hoth in "Star Wars: The Empire Strikes Back".
+Building work on the Bergen Line started in 1875, took 34 years to complete, and employed a workforce of some 15,000 men.
 The 182 tunnels were carved by hand.
 The Bergen Line, or "Bergensbanen", as it is known in Norwegian, celebrated its centenary in 2009.
 The trip between Oslo and Bergen takes about 7.5 hours.